LeonardoDiasRR/sqlalchemy-generic-repository/README.md

 # sqlalchemy-generic-repository module
-It's a generic repository module to handle any sqlalchemy model, providing basic CRUD functions and a flexible search function.
+It's a generic repository module to handle any sqlalchemy model, providing basic CRUD methods and a flexible search method.
 The module contains two main classes: GenericRepository and GenericPagination.
-GenericRepository provides the functions to handle the sqlalchemy model with CRUD methods and a flexible search method.
+GenericRepository provides the methods to handle the sqlalchemy model with CRUD methods and a flexible search method.
 GenericPagination class is used paginate the search.
 It is returned by GenericRepository.search() method.

 ## GenericRepository methods:
 ### create(**kwargs)
 Create one item in corresponding table in database.
-You can pass key/values to function, where keys must correspond to model fields.
-The method returns an model instance of corresponding row inserted into database table.
+You can pass key/values to method, where keys must correspond to model fields.
+The method returns a model instance of corresponding row inserted into database table.
 Not nullable fields defined in model are mandatory. **Do not pass primary keys fields to create() method, unless you are absolutly sure you what you are doing.**

 Example:
 ```